parth-io/web-crawler-nodejs/README.md

 # web-crawler-nodejs

+## Leaving this repo as an archive, for memories' sake and to remind me how far the road has been travelled, how long the journey.

 ### Problem Statement

 Build a web crawler that can find product names and product descriptions from barcodes by crawling websites.